vermont42/Permitter/README.md

 Permitter requires a credentials file called *credentials*.
 This file should have a BART-parking username and password with the format *username,password*.

-Permitter can exclude holidays and vacations from purchase.
+Permitter can exclude holidays, vacations, and particular days of the week from purchase.
 See *exclude.xml* for how.

+Permitter has three optional launch arguments:
+* `credentialsFile=VALUE`: the file to get credentials from; default value: `credentials`
+* `logFile=VALUE`: the file to log output to; default value: `logfile.txt`
+* `excludeFile=VALUE`: the file to get exclusions from; default value: `exclusions.xml`

 Permitter's repo has the MacOS Firefox Selenium WebDriver, *geckodriver*, but for other operating systems or browsers, use the appropriate driver.